-3.2 For Emission Point AA-000 (Facility-Wide), except as otherwise specified or limited herein, the permittee shall not cause or allow the discharge into the ambient air from any point source any air contaminant of such opacity as to obscure an observer's view to a degree in excess of 40% opacity.
+3.2 For Emission Point AA-000 (Facility-Wide), except as otherwise specified or limited herein, the permittee shall not discharge into the ambient air from any point source or emissions, any contaminant of such opacity as to obscure an observer's view to a degree in excess of forty percent (40%) opacity.
 This shall not apply to vision obscuration caused by uncombined water droplets.